 8.45 am to 5 pm for the rest of the week

 For more details of these services, please contact either service.

 Given the current Public Health England situation and Government COVID-19 recommendations, Take Time is now able to offer appointments either face to face, by telephone or by an online video platform.
-It is important to note that the time from the point of self-referral to when you may be contacted by a clinician may also be increased from this time onwards.
-However we will try our best to get in touch with you in the first instance to discuss following self-referral.
+It is important to note that the time from the point of self-referral to contact by a clinician may also be increased.
+However we will endeavour to get in touch with you in the first instance to discuss following self-referral.
 Please do check your junk/spam folders on your email account before contacting the service and to ensure you do not miss your appointment.